Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

 First, for all $\lambda\in \Kee$ and $f\in \fg^*_\od$ we have

 Second, the map (for all $f,g\in \fg^*_\od$)

 is obviously bilinear. \end{proof} The existence of the squaring on $\fg^*$ does not endow $\fg^*$ with a~Lie superalgebra structure in characteristic $2$.
-To do that we will have to show that the Jacobi identity involving the squaring is satisfied.
+To do that we will have to show that the Jacobi identity involving the squaring is satisfied. \\

-\sssbegin[(Condition on the squaring to satisfy the Jacobi identity)]{Theorem}[Condition on the squaring to satisfy the Jacobi identity] Let $\fg$ be a~non-trivial Lie superalgebra such that $F(\fg)$ admits a~quasi-triangular Lie bialgebra structure defined by a~$\mathbb Z/ 2$-graded tensor $r\in \fg\otimes \fg$.
+\begin{mTheorem}[Condition on the squaring to satisfy the Jacobi identity] Let $\fg$ be a~non-trivial Lie superalgebra in characteristic 2 such that $F(\fg)$ admits a~quasi-triangular Lie bialgebra structure defined by an even tensor $r=\sum_{1\leq i \leq n}a_i \otimes b_i\in \fg\otimes \fg$.
 There exists a~Lie superalgebra structure on the dual space $\fg^*$, where the squaring is given by Eq. \eqref{squgstar}, if and only if the following condition is satisfied \textup{(}for all $x\in \fg$\textup{)}: